vector-engineering/covidcg/README.md

 ## Citing COVID CG

 Users are encouraged to share, download, and further analyze data from this site.
 Plots can be downloaded as PNG or SVG files, and the data powering the plots and tables can be downloaded as well.
-Please attribute any data/images to [covidcg.org](https://covidcg.org/).
+Please attribute any data/images to [covidcg.org](https://covidcg.org/), or cite our manuscript:

+Chen AT, Altschuler K, Zhan SH, Chan YA, Deverman BE.
+COVID-19 CG: Tracking SARS-CoV-2 mutations by locations and dates of interest. _bioRxiv_ (2020), doi: [https://doi.org/10.1101/2020.09.23.310565](https://doi.org/10.1101/2020.09.23.310565)

 Note: When using results from these analyses in your manuscript, ensure that you acknowledge the contributors of data, i.e. _We gratefully acknowledge all the Authors from the Originating laboratories responsible for obtaining the speciments and the Submitting laboratories where genetic sequence data were generated and shared via the GISAID Initiative, on which this research is based_.